OpenNebula/docs/source/advanced_administration/data_center_federation/federationconfig.rst

 The **HA** arrows represent a full master-master replication of all the OpenNebula tables.
 The **Fed** arrows represent a replication of only the federation tables.

 Each replication arrow is implemented in MariaDB by a slave configured with the `CHANGE MASTER <https://mariadb.com/kb/en/mariadb/change-master-to/>`__ directive.
 Note that we will be using a `connection_name` in order to identify each slave.

+.. note:: The HA cluster can must be composed of at least 2 nodes, but you can scale up to as many nodes as you need.
+In order to so, you should set up a circular replication for HA: A->B->C->...->A and pull the federated tables from all the nodes of the master zone in the rest of the zones.

 Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~